 Your research proposal describes the who, what, where, when, and why of your project.
 It should:

 - explain why the research is important to your field;

 - say where you and with whom you will work;

 - describe how you will answer your question; and

 - discuss the wider impact of your research.

 Leave enough time to write several drafts of the research proposal.
-Show it to your professors, other students, and OGP advisers for constructive feedback.
+Show it to your professors, mentors, other students, and URF advisers for constructive feedback.
 Having a range of opinions is useful since review committees for fellowships are not always made up of specialists in your field.
 How your work impacts the wider world is important.